sidath80/cinema/README.md

 - API documentation using Swagger/OpenAPI
 - Containerization with Docker
 - Configuration management using application.yml
--  Logging with SLF4J , Logback and MDC
+- Logging with SLF4J, Logback and MDC
+- Actuator health endpoints for monitoring application health

 ## Requirements